What are Customer Retention and Churn Rates and How Do I Improve Them?

 Customer Segmentation

-Identify High-Value Customers: Use customer lifetime value (CLV) to identify your most valuable customers.
-These are the ones who bring in the most revenue and have a high likelihood of repeat business.
+• Identify High-Value Customers: Use customer lifetime value (CLV) to identify your most valuable customers.
+These are the ones who bring in the most revenue and are highly likely to repeat business.
 Focus your retention efforts on keeping them happy by offering exclusive perks, priority support, or early access to new products.

 Retargeting